Keshav-Aggarwal/CarND-Behavioral-Cloning-P3/README.md

 Then I repeated this process on track two in order to get more data points.

-Then after loading the data I removed 75% of zero data as 0 data will introduce more data while flipping and taking left and right images for the same image.
+Then after loading the data I removed random 75% of zero data as 0 data is having around 30% of total data and flipping this data will double the data.
 ``` sh
 result_indices_zero = np.random.choice(zero_indices[0], int(len(zero_indices[0])/4))
 ```

-To augment the data sat, I also flipped images and angles thinking that this would double the data and it will kind of generate data like driving in anti-clockwise direction.
+To augment the data sat, I also flipped images and angles as this would double the data and it will generate data like driving in anti-clockwise direction.
 For example, here is an image that has then been flipped:

 ![alt text](images/center_2018_02_23_14_19_52_063.jpg)
 ![alt text](images/center_2018_02_23_14_19_52_063_flipped.jpg)